-Rather than reduce writing to a verbal content and drawing to its material instantiation, this essay pursues the line that draws both the letter and the picture as an indivisible constituent of both practices.
+Rather than reduce writing to its verbal content and drawing to its material instantiation, this essay pursues the line that draws both the letter and the picture as an indivisible constituent of both practices.
 In doing so, it aims to disturb the common assignation of intelligibility and sensoriality to writing and the picture, respectively.
-This division carries forth into the presumed binary of theory and practice, which, despite elegant articulations of drawing research, persists, not least in the phrase practice-led/-based research or in the reluctance or hesitance of drawing artists or drawing writers to commit to their written lines in the manner they do to their drawn ones (cf. e.g., Adams 2014; Quinn 2020; Robson, Brady and Hopkins 2010; Taylor 2014).
+This division carries forth into the presumed binary of theory and practice, which, despite the elegant articulations of drawing research, persists, not least in the phrase practice-led/based research or in the reluctance or hesitance of drawing artists or drawing writers to commit to their written lines in the manner they do to their drawn ones (cf. e.g., Adams 2014; Quinn 2020; Robson, Brady and Hopkins 2010; Taylor 2014).
 The purpose of the undertaking is thus twofold, not only does it embed the drawn mark in writing, but it also shows the verbal in the drawing.
-Any social potential of either mark is therefore illimitable to an exclusive understanding of its sensuous and intelligible, or sensory and cognitive appeal.
-Though the essay proceeds along a theoretical trajectory, it explores the drawing-writing of Raymond Pettibon and draws on my own linework that continuously engages the written and the drawn mark.
+Any social potential of either mark is therefore illimitable to an exclusive understanding of its sensuous and intelligible or sensory and cognitive appeal.
+Though this essay proceeds along a theoretical trajectory, it explores the drawing-writing of Raymond Pettibon and draws on my own linework that continuously engages with the written and the drawn mark.

-If any categorical distinction between drawing and handwriting can be drawn, Tim Ingold has repeatedly argued that it may be difficult to locate exactly where such a line of division would separate one practice from the other (2007, p.3, 2011, p.181, 2013, pp.125, 129-131, 2015a).
-In fact, he has frequently emphasised the need to consider linework as coextensive between the word and the picture, and even as the thread running between a whole host of practices, from walking to weaving and observing to story-telling (2011, pp.177-226, 2013, pp.125-141, 2015b, pp.53-59).
-To invoke a distinction between drawing and writing on the basis of that of pictures and the verbal would at any rate be merely diversionary by averting the entire attraction of the problematic through an appeal to displace two complex practices with two others.
-Moreover, the snap connections made between drawing and picture, and writing and language, respectively, simply rehearse the spectacle of argumentation as their setup as counterparts - or worse: umbrella concepts - already predicts a desirable outcome of (pre)determined categories.
-The expanding field of Medienphilosophie that explores the intervolution of writing and the picture (Driesen et al. 2012; Krämer, Cancik-Kirschbaum and Totzke 2012; Mersmann 2015) as well as recent ekphrastic scholarship about the non-antagonistic relations between the picture and the verbal (Louvel 2011; Kennedy 2012; Kennedy and Meek 2018) are testament to the limitations of ontological categories that can only contain themselves.
-Tellingly, a procedure that separates writing from its graphic instantiation or drawing from its verbal image distances the debate from the very actual line that constitutes and animates both practices.
-Rather than following the tortuous bends of a shared line, the picture-writing distinction insists, from the start, on two straight lines, arrows that indicate two sides of a split that replicates only itself.
+If any categorical distinction between drawing and handwriting can be drawn, Tim Ingold has repeatedly argued that it may be difficult to locate exactly where such a line of division would separate one practice from the other (2007: 3; 2011: 181; 2013: 125, 129-131: 2015a).
+In fact, he has frequently emphasised the need to consider linework as coextensive between the word and the picture, and even as the thread running between a whole host of practices, from walking to weaving and from observing to storytelling (Ingold 2011: 177-226; 2013: 125-141; 2015b: 53-59).
+To invoke a distinction between drawing and writing on the basis of pictures and the verbal would be merely diversionary by averting the entire attraction of the problematic through the displacement of two complex practices with two others.
+Moreover, the snap connections made between drawing and pictures, and writing and language, respectively, simply rehearse counterparts - or worse, umbrella concepts - that can only arrive at (pre)determined categories.
+The expanding field of Medienphilosophie that explores the intervolution of writing and the picture (Driesen et al. 2012; Krämer, Cancik-Kirschbaum, and Totzke 2012; Mersmann 2015), as well as recent ekphrastic scholarship about the non-antagonistic relations between the picture and the verbal (Louvel 2011; Kennedy 2012; Kennedy and Meek 2018), are testament to the limitations of ontological categories that can only contain themselves.
+Tellingly, a procedure that separates writing from its graphic instantiation or drawing from its verbal image distances the debate from the very line that constitutes and animates both practices.
+Rather than following the tortuous bends of a shared line, the picture-writing distinction insists, from the start, on two straight lines, via arrows that indicate two sides of a split that replicates only itself.